 A The answer to this question definitely varies from hospital to hospital.
 The shortage of PPE (personal protective equipment) has been one of the largest struggles in caring for these patients.
 This has been extremely frustrating and scary and just goes to show how unprepared the healthcare system was for a pandemic of this magnitude.
-Covid 19 requires healthcare workers to use a mask called a N95 respirator.
-Under normal circumstances these are only required when caring for patients with diseases such as tuberculosis, measles, or chicken pox.
+COVID 19 requires healthcare workers to use a mask called an N95 respirator.
+Under normal circumstances, these are only required when caring for patients with diseases such as tuberculosis, measles, or chickenpox.
 Since these diseases are fairly rare in the United States I can understand why the hospital systems didn't have huge stockpiles.
-Now with the demand being so high it's been impossible to get as many as we need from the manufacturers.
-This has lead to to the completely unprecedented process of reusing PPE.
-I have never in my 12 year nursing career reused a mask or a gown before but it is better to reuse than to completely run out.
+Now with the demand being so high, it's been impossible to get as many as we need from the manufacturers.
+This has lead to the completely unprecedented process of reusing PPE.
+I have never in my 12-year nursing career reused a mask or a gown before but it is better to reuse than to completely run out.
 The process has been changing often, but as of this week when I am granted a new N95 mask I must use that mask for 2 shifts before I am given a new one.
 Staff have been given one face shield to keep forever and must disinfect it after every single use.
 The protective gowns we can keep on if going from one room straight into the next but we take them off and throw them away if we are finished with patient care for a bit of time.
-The gowns don't get worn in the medication room or at the nurses station.
-Of course anytime you do something that has never been done before you are going to feel uneasy about it but we are all trying to be as careful as we can.
+The gowns don't get worn in the medication room or at the nurse's station.
+Of course, anytime you do something that has never been done before you are going to feel uneasy about it but we are all trying to be as careful as we can.

 Q I know a lot of your viewers, as well as our readers have little ones who are probably wondering why they can't go to school or hang out with friends anymore...how would you suggest explaining the current situation that will cast a brighter light on this current pandemic for the little ones?